-Bone loss in the jawbone is common when one or more teeth have been lost due to injury, decay, or trauma.
+Bone loss in the jawbone is common due to the destruction from periodontal disease or when one or more teeth have been lost due to injury, decay, or trauma.
 Without the tooth in place to stimulate the jawbone, the bone around the missing tooth will begin to deteriorate.
 Over time, the jawbone may deteriorate to such an extent that there may not be enough bone to place dental implants.
-In cases such as these, your dentist may recommend having a bone grafting procedure.
+In cases such as these, your dentist may recommend having a bone grafting procedure to attempt saving a tooth (or teeth) or to rebuild the bone in preparation for a dental implant.

 There are multiple types of bone grafting procedures.
 Your doctor will help determine which type of bone grafting procedure you will need.
 In all bone grafting procedures, you will first be numbed or sedated so that you are comfortable during the procedure.

-A local anesthetic is first used to numb the area where the bone will be removed as well as the location where the bone will be augmented.
-An incision is made in the gums around where the bone will be augmented.
-This is done so that the dentist can see exactly how much bone will be need before harvesting it from the patient (if an autogenous graft is being performed).
+Once you are comfortable in the area where the bone will be removed as well as the location where the bone will be augmented, an incision is made in the gums around the area where bone is needed.
+This is done so that the dentist can see exactly how much bone will be needed before harvesting it from the patient (if an autogenous graft is being performed).

-The bone removed from the chin will then be anchored in place in the jawbone with small titanium screws.
+The bone removed will then be anchored in place in the jawbone with small screws.

+This procedure is typically performed in conjunction with bone grafting.
+It can be used around teeth when attempting to save them from periodontal disease or to rebuild lost bone structure in preparation for dental implants.
 During guided bone regeneration (GBR) procedures, the gum is lifted in the affected area, exposing the deficient bone in the jaw.
 Regenerative membranes are then placed between the gums and the bone.
 This membrane is designed to encourage natural bone tissue to grow and heal by blocking fast-growing gum tissue from filling in the area where the bone is lost.
 Once the membrane is placed, the area is sutured closed.
+Some membranes naturally are absorbed by the body while others must be removed after healing has completed.

 After the procedure you will likely be given antibiotics as well as pain medication.
-You’ll be asked to follow a restricted diet of soft foods such as pastas and Jell-O. Bone grafts usually take three to six months, and sometimes as much as nine months, to heal completely.
+You'll be asked to follow a restricted diet of soft foods.
+Bone grafts usually take three to six months, and sometimes as much as nine months, to heal completely.
 Dental implants will not be placed until your mouth has healed completely.

 Dr. James M. Finley, located in Lafayette, LA, is a Periodontist who serves patients from Lafayette, Crowley, Breaux Bridge, Opelousas, St. Martinville, New Iberia, Abbeville, Maurice, and surrounding areas.
 We are looking forward to welcoming you to our office and encourage you to schedule your appointment today!